AyazShaikh01/PyLabs/README.md

 My process:
 1. Learn the concept from a source
-2. Think about how it works in real implementation
+2. About how it works
-3. Apply it in code — often in a practical ways where it can be used in real world
+3. Apply it in code
 4. Push it to this repo to document the journey

 ---